koka-lang/madoko/doc/overview.md

 For larger documents, numbering sections, figures, tables, images, etc. is quite important and Madoko supports this well.
 By default, Madoko will number headers, figures, and equations.
-Numbering for headers is by default up to 3 levels, but it can be set for the document using the `Header depth` meta variable.
-If it is set to zero, it suppresses numbering for headers completely
+Numbering for headers is by default up to 3 levels, but it can be set for the document using the `Heading depth` meta variable.
+If it is set to zero, it suppresses numbering for headings completely:

-	Header Depth: 0
+	Heading Depth: 0

 #### Custom numbering